 Sow quick-maturing varieties to spread your harvests throughout the year

 Sowing quick-maturing crops can help you spread your harvest to achieve a year-round garden.
 Sow fast-growing crop varieties with staggering dates throughout the year.
-This helps ensure that there is a constant succession of plants and no bare grounds exists which can attract weeds.
+This helps ensure that there is a constant succession of plants and that no bare grounds exist that can attract weeds.

 You can select a combination of crop varieties that can cover all seasons from January to December.
 That will maximize the length of your yields and the length of the period to enjoy each crop.